manumathewthomas/Chat-with-Joey/README.md

 ## Introduction

 Chat with Joey is a TensorFlow implementation of [A Neural Conversational Model](http://arxiv.org/abs/1506.05869) (aka the Google chatbot) with the help of [DeepQA repo](https://github.com/Conchylicultor/DeepQA).
 It make use of a [seq2seq model RNN](https://www.tensorflow.org/tutorials/seq2seq) for sentence predictions.
-The chatbot is designed to mimic the personality of Joey, a character from the tv-show friends(more about this under dataset).
+The chatbot is designed to mimic the personality of Joey, a character from the tv-show "F.R.I.E.N.D.S" (more about this under dataset).

 ![alt tag](https://github.com/manumathewthomas/Chat-with-Joey/blob/master/Results/Good.png)